academo/grafana-alerting-ntfy-webhook-integration/README.md

 https://github.com/kittyandrew/grafana-to-ntfy

-Much similar to this project but written in Rust but not compatible with the latest Grafana.
+Much similar to this project but written in Rust and not compatible with the latest Grafana.
 I would have pushed updates to said project if I were proficient enough in Rust.

 # License